 Hanging Heavy Bags

-Heavy bags are very popular for a reason, they are extremely versatile, since the choice of filling will allow strikers of any skill level to adjust the bag for optimal training, and are often used for improvement of overall technique in punching, kicking, elbows and more.
+Heavy bags are very popular for a reason, they are extremely versatile, since the choice of filling will allow strikers of any skill level to adjust the bag for optimal training, and are often used for the improvement of overall technique in punching, kicking, elbows, and more.

-However, if you’re short on space, or live somewhere where you can’t hang things, this might not be for you, since they are hard to move around and require proper installation.
-For the apartment dwellers looking for something more portable, check out out next entry!
+However, if you’re short on space, have a low-ceiling basement gym setup, or live somewhere where you can’t hang things, this might not be for you, since they are hard to move around and require proper installation.

 Free Standing Punching Bags